 The Mystery of the Building

-The story of the house is hard to get straight.
+The story behind the supposed haunted house at Chaonei No. 81 is hard to get straight.
 As with a lot of buildings before the formation of the People’s Republic of China was formed, because of missing paperwork.
 Who built it?
 Was it the French manager of the railway?
 Or it might even have been the Qing imperial family building it for the British to use as a church?
 However it is believed to have been built around 1910, although some claim it is even older.

 By the neighbouring hutong, the traditional streets in Beijing, the house has always been remembered as haunted.
-And even during the 1970s, during the cultural revolution, the neighbours remember the Red Guard that lived in the house, got so frightened after staying there, they had to leave after a few days.
+And even during the 1970s, during the cultural revolution, the neighbours remember the Red Guard that lived in the house, got so frightened after staying inside of the haunted house, they had to leave after a few days.

 The Woman Hanging from the Rafters